alexvishnevskiy/Huawei-project/README.md

 # Huawei-project
-This repository contains code for pre-training and fine-tuning BART, as well as code for collecting data from web pages.
+This repository contains code for pre-training and fine-tuning BART for headline generation and summary generation, as well as code for collecting data from web pages.
 NLP course template is a summary of what I have done.
 ## Results
 GAZETA dataset: